Accreditation

 American Veterinary Medicine Association (AVMA)

-In addition, the Council on Education (CoE) of the AVMA recognises the BVetMed degree as equivalent to those awarded by veterinary colleges in North America.
-Some of the USA and Canada’s major veterinary employers recruit actively among our final year students.
-Please note, however, that you will be required to sit the North American Veterinary Licensing Examination (NAVLE) if you intend to work in North America after qualifying as well as satisfying state/provincial veterinary board requirements where relevant – just as you would if graduating from any North American school, and notwithstanding any visa requirements.
+The Council on Education (CoE) of the AVMA recognises the BVetMed degree as equivalent to those awarded by veterinary colleges in North America.
+Some major veterinary employers based in the USA and Canadas recruit actively among our final year students.
+If, after graduating, you intend to work in North America, for most veterinary jobs you will be required to have sat and passed the North American Veterinary Licensing Examination (NAVLE) as well as satisfying state/provincial veterinary board requirements where relevant – just as you would if graduating from any North American school, and notwithstanding any visa requirements.
+Passing the NAVLE does not guarantee a work visa in the USA or Canada.
+The RVC currently holds full AVMA accreditation.

 Accreditation Reports